barakaomar443-ctrl/Ecommerce-Sales-Performance-Dashboard/README.md

 # Ecommerce-Sales-Performance-Dashboard
-Interactive e-commerce sales dashboard highlighting top countries, quarterly trends, product categories, and customer language insights to optimize marketing strategies.
+This project presents an interactive sales dashboard for an e-commerce business.
+The dashboard enables stakeholders to monitor key performance indicators, identify top-performing countries and product categories, analyze quarterly sales trends, and understand customer demographics based on language.
+The insights derived support data-driven decisions for marketing optimization and strategic growth